preston/omg-hit-design-patterns/README.md

 Script tasks, in particular, are a complete interoperability gamble, as no \*MN standard defines a minimum set of languages that will be supported.
 Other than being in "mime-type format", the BPMN 2 specification does not further constrain the value of the "scriptFormat" attribute, nor provide guidance on how language versions or runtime requirements should be specified.
 This introduces a number of practical compatibilty problems with service tasks:

 1. Popular engines are often based on the Open Source KIE family of libraries.
-While these are likely to support a degree of JSR-223-compatible scripting languages, but this is a highly platform-specific feature.
+These implementations are likely to support a degree of JSR-223-compatible scripting languages, but (a) this is a highly platform-specific feature, and (b) the notion of a JSR itself is foreign to those outside the Java community.
 2. Even with an assumption of common runtimes across environments, underlying versions and available libraries are not guaranteed, and MIME types, while flexible, are generally (but not always) used for structural or syntactic purposes only, such as "application/javascript" or "application/ecmascript".
 It is far less common to see resource version numbers embedded in the MIME, and not appropriate to embed dependencies in this string.
 3. General-purpose runtimes will not have support for CDS-specific languages such as GELLO, as is the case with out-of-the-box, KIE-based engines.